Machinist strike at Spirit in Wichita could shut down Boeing production

-The 6,000 union members of the International Association of Machinists (IAM) voted Wednesday night in Wichita, Kansas, to reject the “last, best and final offer” from Spirit AeroSystems, Boeing’s largest airframe supplier.
+The 6,000 union members of the International Association of Machinists (IAM) voted Wednesday night in Wichita, Kan., to reject the “last, best and final offer” from Spirit AeroSystems, Boeing’s largest airframe supplier.

 A strike is set to begin a minute after 12 a.m.
 Friday.